tgraupmann/RustChromaMod/README.md

 # Overview

-This is the Chroma RGB mod for RUST.
+This is the Chroma RGB Mod server for RUST.
 This allows a RUST client to control Chroma RGB lighting on Windows.
 The server runs a mod and a client app (on Windows) handles displaying the lighting.

+You can find the Chroma RGB Mod client for RUST [here](https://github.com/tgraupmann/Cpp_RustChromaModClient).

 # Guide